jojozhuang/ui5-tutorial/5.walkthrough-mvc/README.md

 Execute `ui5 serve` to start the app and open a new browser window to access http://localhost:8080/index2.html.
 You should see `Hello World from MVC View` in the home page.

 ## Walkthrough - MVC Controllers

+In this step, we replace the text with a button and show the "Hello World" message when the button is pressed.
+The handling of the button's press event is implemented in the `controller` of the view.

 1. Create App3.view.xml